President Donald Trump plays a lot of golf. Like it or not, that's a fact of his presidency.

 How much will be spent in total?

-At this point, the Secret Service will have spent some $370,000 through June 2019, or approximately 30 months of golf-course protection.
-Based on this projection, the Secret Service would have to spend approximately $591,000 to protect Trump on the golf course in his first term.
+At this point, the Secret Service will have spent some $586,425 through March 2020, committing the money through September 2020.
+Based on our original projection, the Secret Service would have to spend approximately $591,000 to protect Trump on the golf course in his first term.
+Now, it appears that estimate was low.